Aom-web/Bank-Marketing-Analysis/README.md

 ```
 <img width="295" height="180" alt="2" src="https://github.com/user-attachments/assets/130cbb4d-c654-444c-8743-8b5ee140f8e3" />

 ### 1c.
-What type of job did the divorced people do
+What type of job did the divorced people do?
 ``` SQL
 SELECT job as "Type of Job", COUNT(marital) as "Number of Divorced People" FROM Bank